Telepsychiatry Companies

 Tag Archives: Health Systems

-Ensuring patients with a mental health diagnosis get the best short-term care possible after their hospital visit is essential.
+Ensuring patients with a behavioral health diagnosis get the best care possible after their hospital visit is essential.
 In fact, clinical best practices and various guidelines recommend that 100% of patients leaving the ED with a behavioral health diagnosis should receive follow-up within the first seven days.
 However, that process is done less than half the time nationally.

-For health systems, solutions like Bridge Care Services can help deliver the quality, short-term care needed to support effective patient outcomes and experiences.
+For health systems, solutions like Bridge Care Services can help deliver the quality care needed to support effective patient outcomes and experiences.
 But, how does bridge care work, and how does it help ensure patients get the care they need in a way that’s financially and organizationally sustainable for health systems?
 Keep reading to learn more.

 When it comes to meeting the needs of patients with behavioral health diagnoses, hospitals, and health systems face challenges related to behavioral health staffing and the ability to provide timely, efficient care.
 While many patients need care, there aren’t enough providers to facilitate treatment.
 Currently, hospitals face staffing challenges for case managers, licensed clinal social workers (LCSWs), psychologists, and psychiatrists.